Skip to content

 • Hail

-Therefore, hail damage is covered by this form of coverage, as long as your policy starts before the damage occured.
+Therefore, hail damage is covered by comprehensive coverage, as long as your policy starts before the damage occured.
 The next step after the storm is to contact your insurance and report the claim as soon as possible.
 Then, your insurance carrier can talk you through the next steps that need to be taken for an estimate on repairs.
 There are some cases when the cost to repair is more than the car is worth, resulting in a totaled car.

 hail damage that results in shattered windshield on white car